Everath/asuka/readme.md

 ### Config.json

-To start of, you will need to create a **config.json** in ./src Inside **config.json** you will use this code, but with your own bot token from discord, and the command prefix it will trigger on.
+You will need to create a **config.json** in ./src &nbsp;
+Inside **config.json** you will use this code, but with your own bot token from discord, and the command prefix that the bot will trigger on.
 ```
 {
   "token": "Your bot token",